RubenAylwin/FractionalProblem/README.md

 ### To solve a RL problem
 The following options need to be given to the binary with double dash (--):
-- "Problem" -> 1 for solving the RL problem, 2 for constructing a Reduced Basis.
+- "Problem" -> 1 for solving the RL problem..
 - "dt" -> "poly", "trig" or "pw" indicates whether the coming expansion for the diffusion coefficient will be a taylor series, trigonometric expansion or piecewise partition of the coefficient.
 - "qt" -> "poly", "trig" or "pw" indicates whether the coming expansion for the reaction coefficient will be a taylor series, trigonometric expansion or piecewise partition of the coefficient.
 - "d" -> A space separated sequence of real numbers indicating the coefficients for an expansion of the diffusion coefficient.